krisphackathon/hackathon-2025/data/parsed/2023-q3-earnings-transcript-3.md

 We also integrated Duet AI across our cybersecurity portfolio to differentiate in the marketplace, providing generative AI-powered assistance in Mandiant Threat Intelligence, Chronicle Security Operations and Security Command Center.
 This reduces the time security teams spend writing, running and refining searches by seven times.
 We are the only leading security provider that combines frontline intelligence and expertise, a modern security operations platform, and a trusted cloud foundation, all infused with generative AI -- helping protect customers and partners like BT, Jack Henry and Associates, and CoverMyMeds.

-Turning to hardware.
+# Turning to hardware

 We unveiled our new products this month.
 We introduced our new Pixel 8, Pixel 8 Pro and Pixel Watch 2 to very positive consumer feedback and reviews.
 Pixel is the fastest-growing smartphone brand in our top markets, and the only one that grew in units sold year over year.

 Our portfolio of Pixel products are brought to life thanks to our combination of foundational technologies -- AI, Android and Google Tensor.
 Google Tensor G3 is the third generation of our tailor-built chip.
 It's designed to power transformative experiences by bringing the latest in Google AI research directly to our newest phones.

 And new AI-powered editing features in Google Photos on Pixel 8 and Pixel 8 Pro remove distractions, generate the best shot from multiple images, and reduce distracting sounds in videos.
 Pixel and our third-party ecosystem are powered by Android.
 We just released Android 14 with more accessibility features.

 ---